jdblischak/tmpsite/README.md

 ## Problem

-Pandoc has a known bug where it will occassionally error when running on a file located on a Windows share mounted on a Linux machine.
+Pandoc has a known bug where it will occasionally error when running on a file located on a Windows share mounted on a Linux machine.
 This affects R Markdown documents because they are passed to Pandoc after knitting with knitr.